vpinball/pinmame/docs/dmd.md

 ## WPC

-WPC simply renders frame at 122.1Hz, expecting the viewer eye to merge the 3 last rasterized frame.
+WPC continuously renders frame at 122.1Hz.
+The game code uses this to render sequences of either 1 (0/100), 2 (0/50/100), or 3 (0/33/66/100) frames, expecting the viewer eye to merge these frames into shades.
+For example, Terminator 2 uses a 2 frame PWM pattern while Creature from the Black Lagoon uses a 3 frame PWM pattern.

-Phantom Haus uses a double height DMD which is therefore rasterized at half frequency: 61.5Hz.
-As a consequence, the game only uses a PWM pattern limited to 2 frame patterns, likely to avoid flicker.
+Phantom Haus uses a double height DMD which is rasterized by the same hardware at half frequency: 61.5Hz.
+As a consequence, the game only uses a 2 frame PWM pattern, likely to avoid flicker.

 ## Alvin G